Ryden8122/TTTforHRATX40/README.md

 - [x] Add Stylesheet
 - [x] Add JS for HTML
 - [ ] Create a changelog after achieving MVP v0.0
+	- [ ] Draw and a Table
+	- [ ] Draw Xs and Os, alternating after each press
+	- [ ] Reset Table

-## Notes and Research of on the humbe Tic-Tac-Toe game
+## Notes and Research of on the humble Tic-Tac-Toe game

 How do things work around here?